BrianENguyen/blog.brianenguyen.com/content/blog/slay-the-spire.md

 ## The Beginning

-I bought Slay the Spire back on 4th of July, 2020 when it was on sale for
+I bought Slay the Spire back on the 4th of July, 2020 when it was on sale for
 $12.49.
-It was on my wishlist ever since it was in early access, but it looked like I waited until for it to go on discount.
+It was on my wishlist ever since it was in early access, but bought it until it went on discount.

 My favorite character at the time was the Silent because of her poison builds.
-I had a fondness of builds where I can just let damage-over-time builds do all the work for me while I just sit there and block incoming attacks
+I had a fondness of builds where I can just let damage-over-time do of all the work for me while I sit there and block incoming attacks.

-As time went on, I dropped the game for other games I thought that was more entertaining.
+As time went on, I dropped the game for other ones I thought that were more entertaining.
 I've beaten Act 3 a few times and completed up to Ascension 2, but never beyond that.